Will Your Wet Basement Pass A Home Inspection? Know the Facts!

 • Cracks in the foundation walls or floor

-• Musty odors or the presence of mold growth
+• Musty odours or the presence of mould growth

-• Efflorescence or mineral deposits on basement walls
+• Efflorescence (crystalline salts on surfaces, leaving a white residue) or mineral deposits on basement walls

 • Bowing or leaning foundation walls

-If you notice any of these signs, it is essential to address the issue promptly to prevent further damage to your home.
-Get in touch with water damage restoration experts to fix any such issues!
+If you notice any of these signs, deal with it early and get in touch with water damage restoration experts to fix these issues before they get too costly.

 Common Problems with Wet Basements

-A wet basement can lead to a myriad of problems, many of which can compromise the structural integrity of your home.
+Normally, people brush off wet basements in its early stages.
+But this unawareness of the severity can lead to avoidable issues, many of which can compromise the structural integrity of your home.
 Here are some common issues associated with basement moisture:

 Problem Signs of water damage